 How to say Eyjafjalljökull LINK

-All Icelandic volcanoes are carefully monitored, but there is a priority with the ones that erupt often or cause the most destruction.
+All Icelandic volcanoes are carefully monitored, but there is a priority given to the ones that erupt often or cause the most destruction.
 Eyjafjalljökull hadn’t erupted for 200 years and was not considered a threat, but they noticed that the summit of the glacier had risen by a meter.
 Changes in elevation are a sure sign of changes deep below the volcano.

 Although the volcano is no longer erupting, the Eyjafjalljökull volcano photos are available as Canvas Prints..